 Outsourcing is likely here to stay and will continue to grow in the future.
 Pharmaceutical and life science companies that harness the power of a business network, data from all trading partners, end-to-end applications to manage business processes, and powerful artificial intelligence (AI) will gain the control and visibility required to reap the benefits of the modern supply chain.

 More from e2open

-Collaborative Manufacturing from e2open gives you the ability to manage outsourced manufacturing with the same visibility you have with internal operations.
+Supply collaboration from e2open allows you to manage outsourced manufacturing with the same visibility you have with internal operations.

 Production quality and traceability have never been more important

 Quality and traceability are essential for quickly detecting issues so you can track affected products, take action, and minimize the impact on your brand.